 The most comfortable bindings spread the force of retention over a broad area.
 To do so securely is a bit of a trick.
 The most comfortable bindings were the least secure, and vice versa.
 The soft straps of the Fimbulvetr Hikr are very comfortable but by far the least secure, earning a 4 out of 10.
 Next, the twist-lock "Boa" style tension systems of the Louis Garneau Blizzard and Tubbs Flex Vrt are quite comfortable, and they earned 8 out of 10s.
 They are secure enough for moderately steep and technical terrain.
+These two models were edged out by the Montane, which improved the comfort of it's design with some foam padding and didn't compromise security.
 The proprietary, unique systems on the Crescent Moon Gold 10 are fairly comfortable (7 out of 10), while the TSL Symbioz Elite earned the highest score for this metric.

-In soft boots and trail shoes, the rubbery straps of the MSR Evo, MSR Lightning Ascent, and Atlas Aspect can impede circulation and cause pressure points, thus earning these contenders lower binding comfort scores.
+In soft boots and trail shoes, the rubbery straps of the MSR Evo and MSR Lightning Ascent can impede circulation and cause pressure points, thus earning these contenders lower binding comfort scores.
 In stiffer snowboard and mountaineering boots, this isn't a problem but is worth noting for softer boots.